Removing global state from LLD

 • Global variable conflicts: shared global variables do not allow two concurrent invocation.

-I understand that calling a linker API could be convenient, especially when you want to avoid shipping another executable (which can be large when you linking against LLVM statically).
+I understand that calling a linker API could be convenient, especially when you want to avoid shipping another executable (which can be large when you link against LLVM statically).
 However, I believe that invoking LLD as a separate process remains the recommended approach.
 There are several advantages:

 • Build system control: Build systems gain greater control over scheduling and resource allocation for LLD.
 In an edit-compile-link cycle, the link could need more resources and threading is more useful.